Aniket-ap/dsalgo-js/README.md

 ### Queue
 - enqueue(value: T): void - Adds an item to the end of the queue.
 - dequeue(): T | undefined - Removes and returns the item at the - front of the queue.
-- front(): T | undefined - Returns the item at the front without removing it.
+- peek(): T | undefined - Returns the item at the front without removing it.
 - isEmpty(): boolean - Returns true if the queue is empty

 ## Running Tests